Julcatan/Pewlett-Hackard-Analysis/README.md

    ![image](https://user-images.githubusercontent.com/91682586/143698815-d82961fb-9582-4f35-ab03-476ab0ad2ad3.png)

+  - The Data table can be found here:
   - The mentorship program should be expanded and/ or more aquisition of new qualified employees has to be pursued.